Unboxed-Software/solana-course/content/token22-in-the-client.md

 # Summary

 - The `Token Extension Program` is a superset of the `Token Program`
-- These two programs are distinct and not directly compatible
+- These two token programs: `Token Program` and `Token Extension Program` are distinct and not directly compatible
 - Supporting both requires simply specifying the correct program ID in client-side functions
-- By default, the SPL program library uses the **`Token Program`** unless another is specified
+- By default, the SPL program library uses the original **`Token Program`** unless another is specified
 - The `Token Extension Program` may also be referred to as `Token22`

 # Overview

-The Token Extensions Program enhances the original Token Program by incorporating additional features known as extensions.
-These extensions are designed to address specific scenarios that previously necessitated developers to fork and alter the Solana Program Library, leading to challenges in adoption.
+The `Token Extensions Program` enhances the original `Token Program` by incorporating additional features known as extensions.
+These extensions are designed to address specific scenarios that previously necessitated developers to fork and alter the Solana Program Library, leading to split ecosystems and challenges in adoption.
 The introduction of the Token Extensions Program allows for these scenarios to be effectively handled.

 Since the `Token Program` and `Token Extensions Program` are different onchain programs, they are not interoperable.
 As a result, we'll have to support both programs in our client-side applications.
 This means we'll want to explicitly handle mints from both the original Token Program (`TOKEN_PROGRAM_ID`) and the Extension Program (`TOKEN_2022_PROGRAM_ID`).